ENCCS/openmp-gpu/content/introduction.rst

             !$omp end parallel
               end program hello

             In this example OpenMP distributes the work among the threads by dividing the number of interations in the loop by the number of threads (default behaviour).
 At the end of the loop construct there is an implicit synchronization.

+The constructs can be combined if one is imediatly nested inside another construct.

 Clauses
 -------